By Sondre Rasch, Co-founder | Konsus

 As an organization grows, the cost of communicating grows exponentially with each added person.

-In our research, we have found that a common concern among business leaders is that the chance for miscommunication (not to mention stress) increases when multiple projects going on at once.
+In our research, we have found that a common concern among business leaders is that the chance for miscommunication (not to mention stress) increases with multiple projects going on at once.

 Solution: Simultaneous projects

-With our new bot, you can coordinate multiple projects, by having them each in a separate Slack channel.
-In one channel you can have the #design team, and in a separate channel you could have the #blog, and in a third channel you could have the #leadgen team.
+With our new bot, you can coordinate multiple projects by having them each in a separate Slack channel.
+You can have the #design team in one channel, with the #blog in a separate channel, and the #leadgen team in a third channel.

-A conversation in separate channels become separate projects on our end.
+A conversation in separate channels becomes separate projects on our end.
 You can divide projects into separate work streams, with separate (or overlapping) teams.

-Since the project manager does all coordination inside a team, there is no limitations caused by increased complexity within your organization.
+Since the project manager does all coordination inside a team, there are no limitations caused by increased complexity within your organization.

-This allows for one person to coordinate multiple teams with minimal communication touch points.
+This system allows for one person to coordinate multiple teams with few communication touchpoints.
 Several fast-growing startups use Konsus as a form of manpower, as a replacement for hiring.

 Problem 2: Planning

-In your personal life, this might be the book you always wanted to write, but never got around to.
+In your personal life, this might be the book you always wanted to write, but never got around to starting.
 For a company, never completing important projects is an existential threat.